2nd degree (Master)

 Kronecker systems, distal flows and symbolic shifts.

 2. topological entropy.

-3. some applications to number theory.
+3. some applications to number theory and combinatorics.

 To encounter basic definitions and examples from topological dynamics, special classes of dynamical systems שמג and the relations between them, and applications outside of dynamics.